Pinafore/cl1-hw/lm/readme.md

 * _laplace_: Add one to all counts
 * _dirichlet_: Add a specified parameter greater than zero to all counts
 * _jelinek_mercer_: Interpolate between probability distributions with parameter lambda
-* _kneser\_ney_: Use discounting and prefixes with discount parameter $\delta$ and concentration parameter alpha to implement interpolated Kneser-Ney.

 Now if you run the main section of the _language\_model_ file, you'll get per-sentence reports of perplexity.
 Take a look at what sentences